 I have three Thundercloud Plum trees.
 They are non fruit bearing.
 This is my second year of the leaves dropping after they have blossomed.
 The ph balance in my soil is 5.
 The one thing I have noticed with the leaves that have fallen is on the midrib of them, a small fuzziness on it .
 I have started with mag-i-cal too help with the ph level.
 The age of the trees vary.
 The oldest being 10 years which is the worst of the three losing the leaves.
 The other two are 7 and 4 and they do not lose as much as the 10 year old.
 They all have that fuzzy look on the back of the leaf on the midrib.
 The color of the fuzzy stuff is kinda grayish brown it blends in to the leaf.
 Health leaves do not have that on them.
 I also have almost no new growth maybe 5%.
 Please help.
 Jill

 Norfolk Virginia horticulture Posted over 1 year ago

 Montgomery County Virginia Posted over 1 year ago

 How deep do roots of flowers from seed grow,le; how deep a planter is needed?
 Thank you

 Hanover County Virginia horticulture Posted over 1 year ago

 I live in a community where we share a garden space.
 My garden space is 3ft.
 By 3 ft.
 I am planting one super sweet 100 tomato plant and one snack a bell red mini bell pepper plant.
 The dirt in the garden is Virginia soil.
 What is the ratio of mushroom compost mixed with the soil on the ground.

-James City County Virginia Posted over 1 year ago
+James City County Virginia Posted almost 2 years ago